This articles serves as a guide to unit testing Vue components.

 - checks if a variable is not definedtoBeDefined()

-- check if a variable is defined
+- checks if a variable is defined

 - Numbers: